Steele Sidebottom: Career

-In 2020, Sidebottom was handed a four match suspension for breaching the AFL's COVID-19 protocols, after he and teammate Lynden Dunn had shared an Uber together and visited several homes, with the night concluding with Sidebottom being driven home by police.
+In 2020, Sidebottom was handed a four match suspension for breaching the AFL's COVID-19 protocols, after he and teammate Lynden Dunn had shared an Uber together and visited several homes, with the night concluding in Sidebottom being driven home by police.

-In Round 11 2023, Sidebottom played his 300th AFL game, becoming the fourth Collingwood player ever to do so.
-In the milestone match, he injured his MCL and did not play again until Round 18.
-In the Grand Final of that year, Sidebottom kicked a goal with a 60-metre bomb in the last quarter which ultimately proved vital to Collingwood's premiership victory.
+In 2023, Sidebottom played his 300th AFL game in round 11, a 105-70 win against North Melbourne, becoming just the fourth Collingwood player to reach the milestone.
+His match was cut short, as he injured his MCL in the first quarter and did not return to play until Round 18.
+After playing 8/9 games en route to that year's Grand Final, Sidebottom kicked a 55-metre bomb in the last quarter which ultimately sealed Collingwood's premiership victory.
+Alongside this goal, he finished the day with 20 disposals, 7 tackles and 7 score involvements.